usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15829/readme.txt

 Repeat retrieve

-This test starts by having the operator enter a Patient ID that is valid in their On Demand Responding Gateway.
+This test starts by having the operator enter a Patient ID that is valid in their On Demand Responding Gateway (Section Gather_Inputs).
 This patient must have a single On Demand Document.

 Next a Find Documents Stored Query is used to get the details about this On Demand Document.